slackapi/bolt-js/docs/_functions/defining.md

 A function’s definition contains information about the function, including its `callback_id`, `input_parameters`, `output_parameters`, as well as display information.

+To learn more about defining a function, see the [Slack API documentation](https://api.slack.com/automation/functions/custom-bolt#define-function).

 </div>

 ```json